US RAiD Pilot

 Why RAiD?

-RAiD is a Persistent Identifier (PID) and ISO standard (ISO 23527:2022) specifically for identifying and registering information about research projects to allow multiple stakeholders to share project information and contribute RAiD metadata.
-While ORCID is the open PID for researchers and ties a researcher’s affiliations, activities, and works information together all in one place, RAiD is the open PID for tying together all of the information about a research project and tracking the project over time.
+RAiD is a Persistent Identifier (PID) and ISO standard (ISO 23527:2022) specifically for identifying and registering information about research projects to allow multiple stakeholders to share project information and contribute to RAiD metadata.
+RAiD is the open PID for tying together all of the information about a research project and tracking changes related to the project over time.
 RAiD metadata is meant to include ORCID iDs for individual researchers who are involved in the project, ROR IDs for organizational stakeholders, DOIs or other relevant object identifiers for outputs, and any relevant Grant DOIs associated with the project.
-While many funders are starting to assign DOIs to grants/awards, not every grant has a 1:1 relationship with a project.
-Many projects are long-term, receiving multiple grants and involving multiple researchers and organizations as time goes on.
-RAiD provides a way to reliably consolidate and share that information.
+RAiD is specifically designed to support the dynamic nature of research projects over time, for example, researchers and partner organisations may join or leave the project, project names may change, outputs are created over time, etc. RAiD provides a standardized way to reliably consolidate and share that information, enabling a snapshot of the state of a project at a particular point in time in addition to a more complete picture of project-based activities and relationships.

 What does participation in the US pilot involve?